 Lowe House weddings are regularly published across the wedding-blog world, and have been featured on (among others): Offbeat Bride, East Side Bride, 100 Layer Cake, A Practical Wedding, Green Wedding Shoes, 7×7 Weddings Online, The San Francisco Chronicle, Style Me Pretty California, and Martha Stewart Weddings.

 Elizabeth Franciene Lowe Clayton founded Lowe House Creative in 2011, after doing events on the side for four years.
-She lives and works in Oakland, California, where she was raised between stints in Japan and England.
-Her education is in art, creative writing and interior design which she studied at Maryland Institute College of Art, Mills College, and UC Berkeley.
+She currently lives and works in Oakland, California, where she was raised between stints in Japan and England.
+Her formal education is in art, creative writing and interior design which she studied at Maryland Institute College of Art, Mills College, and UC Berkeley.

 Elizabeth, On Events: I started planning weddings in 2006 when my friends started getting married.
 A life-long planner and organizer of events and parties, people I knew began to turn to me for help with their weddings (which for many people are the biggest parties they ever throw) and before I knew it I was working on several a year.
 What started as a hobby before turning into a side business became my full time job in 2011 with the formation of Lowe House Events.
 I consider myself incredibly lucky to get to work on weddings & other events full time – I get to go to a party most weekends because it’s literally my job.
 If you ask me, it just doesn’t get much better than that.